 Celtuce (莴笋) or stem lettuce is a long, gnarly, firm, edible stem part of the L. sativa plant.
 Indeed, both its bitter, tender leaves and jade-green, succulent thick stems are fairly popular as cooked vegetables in the mainland Chinese and Taiwanese cuisine.
-However, its crisp, asparagus-flavored stems which takes prudence over tufty top leaves in the rest of the world.
+However, it's crisp, asparagus-flavored stems that take prudence over tufty top leaves in the rest of the world.

 Scientific name: Lactuca sativa var. angustana or asparagina.